tytydraco/yessleep/out/I_Witnessed_the_Power_of_a_Wish_Now_Everything_is_Vanishing.md

 I stared at her, my mind reeling.

-“Did you notice me new ring?”
+“Did you notice my new ring?”
 She asked with enthusiasm.
 It must’ve looked like I had, since I was just staring at her hands.
 “Dave proposed to me last night!
 Can you believe it?!”

 “Uhh…” Was about all I could manage at that moment.
 I also noticed her right elbow was gone.